AstunTechnology/geonetwork-snippets/README.md

-# Generic Snippets for GeoNetwork
+# Generic Snippets for GeoNetwork 4.2.x branch

 WIP repository of generic snippets for GeoNetwork.
 It is expected that this will be expanded to include different types of snippet over time.